Debt Collection Agency Tampa FL: Tampa Bay Market & Enforcement

 Phase 1 — Licensed demand.
 Florida requires debt collection agencies to be registered with the Florida Office of Financial Regulation (OFR) under F.S.
 Chapter 559.
 A formal demand from a registered agency citing the debt, accrued interest, and the creditor’s willingness to file in Hillsborough County Circuit Court establishes the collection framework.

 Phase 4 — Enforcement.
 Florida enforcement tools include writ of garnishment (bank accounts and wages), writ of execution (business assets), and judgment liens on real property.
-Florida's homestead exemption (Article X, §4 of the Florida Constitution) protects the debtor's primary residence from forced sale — but commercial property, business assets, and bank accounts remain fully accessible.
+Florida’s homestead exemption protects the debtor’s primary residence from forced sale — but commercial property, business assets, and bank accounts remain fully accessible.

 Choosing a Tampa Agency